-A Cure for the Common Codes provides convenient and definitive tables of commonly used geographic codes (mostly FIPS) organized by state for the U.S. We also have 2009 and 2003 versions.
+Geographic codes lookup provides convenient and definitive tables of commonly used geographic codes (mostly FIPS) organized by state for the U.S.

 Geographic Reference Reports from the Missouri Census Data Center.
-This is where you'll find the PUMA reference reports and lots of other excellent stuff.
+This is where you'll find the PUMA reference reports and lots of other good stuff.

 PUMAs (Public Use Microdata Areas).
 Excellent overview with links to just about anything you'll need to know about these increasingly important geographic entities.

 Circular Area Profiles (CAPS) Dynamic n-mile radius reports based on popular demographic data for any location in US.
-There are actually 3 versions of CAPS, with this link taking you to the one that uses
+There are actually 3 versions of CAPS:

 Other MCDC Maps/Mapping/Geography-Related Applications/Sites